roots/bud/docs/guide-config.md

 The last step runs the build and outputs the build results using the bud cli.

 If you want to use vanilla webpack to run your build, more power to you!
-Rename your file `webpack.config.js` and change the final line to export the configuration directly:
+Rename your file `webpack.config.js` and change the final line to export the configuration directly.

 ```js
 module.exports = bud.build.make()
 ```

+Now you can use your configuration file with the `webpack-cli`.